eSignature Legality Guide

 the making of any will, testamentary trust disposition and settlement or codicil.
 It is not possible to authenticate such documents electronically;

-documents that the parties wish to be probative, where a QES must be used;
+documents that the parties wish to be formally valid and self-evidencing (probative), where a QES must be used;

-standard securities – a fixed charge over real estate in Scotland (a standard security) has to be registered in the Land Register and, where granted by a company or an LLP, is perfected by registration at Companies House.
-However, as the charge requires to be registered in the Land Register and only electronic documents authenticated using a QES issued by Registers of Scotland under the ARTL System are currently accepted for registration, it is not currently possible to electronically sign charges over real estate using a SES;
+a fixed charge over real estate in Scotland (a standard security) requires registration in the Land Register and only electronic documents authenticated using a QES (subject to limited exceptions) issued by Registers of Scotland under the ARTL System are currently accepted for registration;

 documents for Revenue Scotland where Land and Buildings Transaction Tax (LBTT) is payable, which must be submitted in paper form;

-some documents such as company accounts to be registered with Companies House outside its web-filing service, which must be submitted in paper form;
+some documents to be registered with Companies House outside its web-filing service, which must be submitted in paper form;

 an assignation of a patent or patent application, which must be on paper or parchment and signed at the end of the last page;

-where it is intended to register the document in the Books of Council and Session or the Land Register or recorded in the Register of Sasines.
-In order for a document to be registered or recorded, it must be authenticated with a QES; and
+where it is intended to register the document in the Books of Council and Session or the Land Register for preservation or execution, or recorded in the Register of Sasines.
+In order for a document to be registered or recorded, it must be executed with a QES; and

 where a contract written under Scots law is likely to be relied upon or enforced in a jurisdiction that does not recognise electronic signatures.